grp876/Opti-Mill/README.md

 The original Sherline manual mill was converted to a CNC-ready mill using OEM parts then the hunt for non-OEM stepper motors, a motion controller board, 24VDC power supply and the Raspberry Pi with software began.
 A much longer task then anticipated.
 Luckily, I currently do not have the need for something as complex as LinxCNC or similiar CAM packages so this Python GUI was created.

 The motion controller is an extremely flexible motion controller from FluidNC (http://wiki.fluidnc.com/en/hardware/existing_hardware).
-I also utilize CNCjs (https://cnc.js.org/) which is free.
+I also utilize CNCjs as the g-code sender (https://cnc.js.org/) which is free.
 Both this program, CNCjs and FluidNC run on a Raspberry Pi5 with no problems (as of 07/31/2025).
 CNCjs installation instructions can be found on the cncjs website or you can utilized (https://github.com/cncjs/cncjs-pi-raspbian) to create an SD card ready to go with Raspbian and CNCjs.

  ##### Opti-Mill - Currently only Metric: #####